framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

 ## Troubleshooting

-* If the cursor is still locked and/or missing after using the `vtrvrxiv.CursorMode.dll` (or `vtrvrxiv.CursorMode_obsolete.dll`) plugin then your last resort is to open the `GAME_Data\Managed\Assembly-CSharp.dll` file with DNSPY and deleting all the lines of code that refer to the cursor.
+* If the cursor is still locked and/or missing after using the `vtrvrxiv.CursorMode.dll` (or `vtrvrxiv.CursorMode_obsolete.dll`) plugin then your last resort is to open the `GAME_Data\Managed\Assembly-CSharp.dll` file with DNSPY and delete all the lines of code that refer to the cursor.
 In most games you want to look for lines that have `Cursor.lockState` and `Cursor.visible`, and if the game is old you could try looking for the lines that have `Screen.showCursor` and `Screen.lockCursor` on them.

 * If you can point the camera upwards, try rotating it 90° and then changing its orientation "to a side" to make it point upwards.